 Doner kebab sandwich – allegedly invented in Berlin!
 There are hundreds of doner kebab stands across the city.

 Berliner Pfannkuchen – similar to a jam donut – and just as tasty!

-Fashionistas looking to shop up a storm in Berlin will find everything from designer labels to bohemian chic.
+Fashionistas looking to shop up a storm in the German capital will find everything from designer labels to bohemian chic.

 Start your holiday shopping spree at Bikini Berlin in Charlottenberg.
 This urban design concept mall showcases Berlin’s love affair with architecture, fashion and lifestyle.
 Up and coming designers mix with uber-cool cafes and eateries.
 Make sure you head up to the rooftop garden, which boasts fabulous views of the city and the Berlin Zoo.

 Flea markets spring up across the city on weekends.
 Try the oldest and most famous market just outside the Tiergarten (Saturday and Sunday 10am to 5pm) or head to Mauerpark (Sunday 7am to 5pm) in Prenzlauer Berg.

 Top ways to relax in Berlin

 The city’s heart beats green with a fabulous 510 acre recreation space called Tiergarten.